 The question is often asked, should I sacrifice a stable income and risk everything to strive for my goals or should I employ a side-hustle and risk never realizing my ambitions?
 Unfortunately, risk and reward are intertwined – so this fundamental choice has to be discussed.

-Trading has always been a fascinating endeavour for people, largely because of the image associated with it through TV and film.
+Trading has always been a fascinating endeavor for people, largely because of the image associated with it through TV and film.
 A good example of this is The Wolf of Wall Street – depicting a dramatically successful, albeit illegal rise to riches.
 Brokers often offer tempting forex bonus welcome accounts which give you a real incentive to start trading, adding to the fascination.

 It’s not a get-rich-quick scheme

 Committing to trade full-time is a very risky strategy because of the financial implications involved.
-If you have a strong financial situation or money in the bank, then going full time can be a good way to learn the markets more quickly.
+If you have a strong financial situation or money in the bank, then going full-time can be a good way to learn the markets more quickly.
 However, if you’re in a precarious financial position, you would be foolish to abandon a stable income for the hope of trading profit and financial sustainability.

 Is it better to start out as a hobby?

 Due to the amount of time and effort needed to understand the markets and learn the tricks of the trade, starting to learn and experiment with trading as a hobby is always a good idea.
-Committing a few hours a week to reading industry news or analysing market trends will quickly build up your knowledge base, all whilst you remain comfortable with a stable income.
+Committing a few hours a week to read industry news or analyzing market trends will quickly build up your knowledge base, all whilst you remain comfortable with a stable income.
 Supplementing your income with trading profits will be a rewarding way to start in the markets, but it won’t come instantly.

 If the time comes when you enjoy the trading process and you are confident in your knowledge and abilities, then by all means you can make the leap to trade full time.